addventures/devops/README.md

 Local Drupal environments run in a set of Docker containers managed by Docksal.

-Docksal is a wrapper to Docker that abstracts much of its complexity to a simple interface of developer commands.
+Docksal is a wrapper to Docker that abstracts much of its complexity to a simple interface of developer commands using its `fin` executable.

 Docksal provides a set of stack configurations aligned with several cloud providers, including Acquia.
 So we use their [Acquia stack configuration](https://docs.docksal.io/stack/zero-configuration/).